 Country Did you manage to restock medicines and medical devices?
 Did you cooperate with other countries or participate in any EU programme?

-Albania 0

-Austria 0

-Belgium 0

-Bulgaria Yes.
-But Bulgaria has not cooperated with other countries

-Croatia 0

-Cyprus 0

-Czech Republic As far as I know, during the first wave of the epidemic, there was sort of a symbolic aid happening from the side of the Czech Republic towards Italy.
+Albania 0 Austria Yes Belgium 0 Bulgaria Yes.
+But Bulgaria has not cooperated with other countries Croatia 0 Cyprus 0 Czech Republic As far as I know, during the first wave of the epidemic, there was sort of a symbolic aid happening from the side of the Czech Republic towards Italy.
 Denmark Yes.
 DMA does not know if Denmark has cooperated or participated in any EU programmes.
 Estonia Yes, it was possible to restock.
 Finland Restocking has been possible.
 Finland has participated some EU programmes.
 France There was cooperation in the context of EMA activities.
 Georgia Georgia received a grant from the EU and bought some medical equipment, protective equipment.
 Trainings are hold for medical staff.
+Georgia is expecting support on vaccines.
 Germany Regarding medical devices, Germany donated ventilation devices to France, Italy and Spain.
 Filling a gap of the corresponding EU programme, Germany also plans to give some ventilation devices to developing countries.
+Germany also supports rescEU, the European Commission's strategic medical reserve and distribution mechanism under the umbrella of the EU Civil Protection mechanism.
+Germany is among the nine EU Member States that host stockpiles of medical devices.
 Greece This is not applicable.
 Hungary Yes, it was possible to restock.
 There was no participation in EU programmes.
 Iceland Yes, it was possible to restock.

-Ireland N/A

-Israel 0

-Italy 0

-Kosovo Yes, WHO and EU Comission
+Ireland N/A Israel 0 Italy 0 Kosovo Yes, in cooperation with WHO, World Bank and the EU Commission.

 Latvia N/A

 Lithuania Yes

 Luxembourg 0

 Malta 0

 Montenegro 0

-Netherlands 1) Yes.
-2) No.

-North Macedonia 0
+Netherlands Yes, we managed to restock medicines and medical devices, and we did not cooperate with other countries or participate in any EU programme.

+North Macedonia Yes.
+Some EU countries donated PPE and medical devices.
+EU donated 12 respirators, Germany 8, Norway donated also.
+EU grants were received for fighting the pandemic.

 Norway Yes.
 In March Norway joined the EU JPA initiative on joint procurement of medicines, medical equipment and PPE.

 Poland 0

 Portugal 0

 Romania The Ministry of Health is the competent authority in the field.
 We do not have concrete information on the supply process and possible collaborations.

 Serbia 0

 Slovakia 0

 Slovenia 0

 Spain 0

 Sweden N/A

 Switzerland Partially.

-Turkey 0
+Turkey The Ministry of Health has not shared any data on this issue.

 UK 0

 Ukraine 0